Temps Have Topped 120 In India. How Are They Coping With The Heat Wave?

 It feels like there's a new appliance shop on every street corner.

-In one such shop, in a busy Delhi marketplace, an air conditioning salesman, Arun, who goes by one name, says about 30% of his customers are first-time buyers – newcomers to the middle class, air-conditioned lifestyle.
+In one such shop, in a busy Delhi marketplace, an air conditioner salesman, Arun, who goes by one name, says about 30% of his customers are first-time buyers — newcomers to the middle-class, air-conditioned lifestyle.

 By 2022, India is forecast to have a quarter of world's AC units.
 That could exacerbate an already alarming rate of warming, says Tarun Gopalakrishnan, a climate change expert at the Centre for Science and Environment in New Delhi.